|PINE BARK TINCTURE|

 Oral and topical pine bark extract may help to even out the tone of skin that has been darkened by pigmentation disorders (melasma).
 In China, a prescription product containing pine bark extract has been approved for treating skin pigmentation conditions.
 In the United States, pine bark extract is included in a number of non-prescription face creams that claim to fight aging or restore wrinkled skin, but these claims are not documented by scientific research.
-Pine bark extract is also being investigated to determine if it can help prevent sunburn and skin damage from sun exposure.
+Pine bark extract is also being investigated to determine if it can help to prevent sunburn and skin damage from sun exposure.

 Pine bark may have some activity in Alzheimer's disease.
 In vitro, pycnogenol protects animal brain cells from the toxic effects of high levels of glutamate, and also from the toxic effects of amyloid-beta-protein, which is found in the plaques characteristic of Alzheimer's disease.

 Some research suggests that pine bark may be useful in the prevention of cardiovascular disease.
 In vitro, pycnogenol prevents oxidation of low-density lipoprotein (LDL) cholesterol and protects DNA from damage by free radicals.
 It also seems to prevent free-radical induced endothelial damage in vitro.

 Pine bark inhibits epinephrine-induced platelet aggregation, such as that seen in smokers, but pycnogenol does not appear to increase bleeding risk or affect smoking-related increases in blood pressure or heart rate.

 In non-smokers, it decreases serum thromboxane B2 and reduces systolic blood pressure.

 For asthma it is thought to be beneficial due to its anti-inflammatory and antioxidant effects.
 In children with asthma taking pycnogenol decreases urinary levels of leukotrienes compared to placebo.

 A study concerning cancer patients suggests the usefulness of pycnogenol in reducing adverse effects associated with radiotherapy and chemotherapy.

 Preliminary evidence suggests that Pine bark may stimulate the immune system.
 It seems to boost natural killer cell activity and improves T- and B-cell function in animal models.